 - UK Office for National Statistics (ONS) estimates of NEET for 16-24 year olds

 We would welcome feedback on any aspect of this publication at Post16.STATISTICS@education.gov.uk.

-Between October to December 2019 and 2020, the proportion NEET remained stable for the overall 16-24 and 18-24 age groups but statistically significantly decreased for 16/17 year olds.
+Between October to December 2019 and 2020, the proportion NEET remained stable for the overall 16-24 age group, increased for the 18-24 age group but statistically significantly decreased for 16/17 year olds.

 The proportion NEET varies by age:

 - since 2013, those aged 16 and 17 are required to remain in education or training (under Raising Participation Age (RPA) legislation) and therefore have a lower NEET rate of 2.9%.
 The 16/17 NEET rate has fallen by over two thirds compared with October to December 2005, the series peak.